PrasadNaidu1082/elastic-agentic-rca/README.md

+📌 This blog post was submitted to the Elastic Blog-a-thon Contest and is eligible to win a prize.

 # agentic-rca-assistant
 Agentic RCA Assistant is a microservices-based demonstration on how Elastic vector search can enhance troubleshooting, root-cause analysis, and service observability workflows using embeddings, semantic retrieval, and context-aware prompts.